Best Look at Emilia Clark’s MCU Character Revealed

 The upcoming series, Secret Invasion, is bound to be one of Marvel’s most interesting forrays into the world of espionage and secrecy.
 The Skrulls have invaded society on many levels, and Nick Fury (Samuel L. Jackson) is the one that has to figure things out before it’s too late.
 Jackson isn’t the only amazing talent on the roster, though: he’ll be joined by Marvel Alumni Don Cheadle and Ben Mendelsohn, as well as a few Marvel first-timers.

-Clark plays Mendelsohn’s daughter in the series, and though Talos (Mendelsohn) is firmly on the side of Fury (Jackson), G’iah (Clark) has her struggles with the world she’s been brought up in.
-Last seen as a child in Captain Marvel (2019), Clark’s character could prove to be a key figure in the war between the Skrulls and humanity itself.
+Clarke plays Mendelsohn’s daughter in the series, and though Talos (Mendelsohn) is firmly on the side of Fury (Jackson), G’iah (Clarke) has her struggles with the world she’s been brought up in.
+Last seen as a child in Captain Marvel (2019), Clarke’s character could prove to be a key figure in the war between the Skrulls and humanity itself.

 Related: Samuel L. Jackson Breaks Down Nick Fury’s “Lost Power” in ‘Secret Invasion’ Trailer